-- Investors generally wish to undertake works 'in-cycle'; therefore, there is a preference to undertake upgrades holistically and not in isolation and out of cycle; this may preclude the use of grants.
-Similarly, their access to upgrade finance is based on corporate strength not the value of improvements - For individuals, however, grant schemes may be effective, if heavily promoted but they can be tainted by perceptions of poor workmanship or their temporary nature.
-To achieve high uptake and effect real change, the German scheme KfW (which offers consistent long-term support) appears to be a model of success. - Occupier preferences are changing, driven by factors that impact on energy consumption and efficiency.
+• Investors generally wish to undertake works 'in-cycle'; therefore, there is a preference to undertake upgrades holistically and not in isolation and out of cycle; this may preclude the use of grants.
+Similarly, their access to upgrade finance is based on corporate strength not the value of improvements

+• For individuals, however grant schemes may be effective, if promoted heavily but they can be tainted by perceptions of poor workmanship or their temporary nature.
+To achieve high uptake and effect real change, the German scheme KfW (which offers consistent long-term support) appears to be a model of success.

-They are impacted by local context, including costs of fuel, climate conditions and cultural and regulatory context.
+• Occupier Preferences are changing, driven by factors that impact on energy consumption and efficiency are impacted by local context, including costs of fuel, climate conditions and cultural and regulatory context.
 Therefore, the impact in countries such as Spain is likely to differ from those in Germany or Netherlands.
-As expectations change, buildings that are 'left behind' will increasingly suffer from 'brown discounting'.
+As expectations change so buildings that are 'left behind' will increasingly suffer from 'brown discounting'.

 It must be recognised that barriers to energy upgrading still exist.
-The business case is still unclear at times; technologies are not always understood and some fail; EPCs do not necessarily produce useful decision-making information; grant schemes can distort markets and data availability is a continuing (if reducing) issue.
+The business case is still at times unclear; technologies are not always understood and some fail; EPCs do not necessarily produce useful decision-making information; grant schemes can distort markets and data availability is a continuing (if reducing) issue.

 However, in terms of the overall objectives, the project has achieved notable successes.
 It has:

-- helped to reduce uncertainty in how to link energy efficiency and value by adding clarity to valuation norms and standards through changes to the RICS Red Book and provision of additional guidance, with further training planned by enabling a link to be made between energy efficiency and value; - consulted with stakeholders to better to enhance trust in revised valuation standards and guidance: - helped to contribute to the body of understanding and knowledge accessible to investors and financiers in how to recognise energy efficiency in asset values and, for lenders, in the risks to their lending; - through the various research instruments employed, added to the body of knowledge articulating the link between energy certification and value which combined with RICS' proposed programme of events and training, could and should lead to higher levels of skills and knowledge of energy matters amongst valuers.
+• by working with the RICS helped to reduce uncertainty in how to link energy efficiency and value by adding clarity to valuation norms and standards through changes to the RICS Red book and provision of addition guidance, with further training planned by enabling a link to be made between EE and value;

+• consulted with stakeholders better to enhance trust in revised valuation standards and guidance;

+• by engaging with stakeholders and other bodies and projects, helped to contribute to the body of understanding and knowledge accessible to investors and financiers in how to recognise energy efficiency in asset values and, for lenders, in the risks to their lending; and

+• through the various research instruments employed, added to the body of knowledge articulating the link between energy certification and value which combined with the proposed programme of CPD events and training, could and should lead to higher levels of skills and knowledge of energy matters amongst valuers.
-2EVALUE

-This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 649705.
-The sole responsibility for the content of this webpage lies with the authors.
-It does not necessarily reflect the opinion of the European Union.
-Neither the EASME nor the European Commission are responsible for any use that may be made of the information contained therein.